bertofurth/Seagate-Central-Utils/README.md

-For this reason the PATH on the Seagate Central needs to be updated to include the appropriate /usr/local subdirectories otherwise new utilities will need to be executed by specifying their specific directory location.
+For this reason the PATH on the Seagate Central needs to be updated to include the appropriate /usr/local subdirectories otherwise new utilities will need to be executed by specifying their full location.

 Changing the path can be done in a few ways.
-The easiest is to edit the /etc/login.defs file on the Seagate Central with an editor like "nano" or "vi" so that the ENV_SUPATH and ENV_PATH variables have the appropriate /usr/local directories added as follows
+The easiest is to edit the /etc/login.defs file on the Seagate Central with an editor like "nano" or "vi" so that the ENV_SUPATH and ENV_PATH variables have the appropriate /usr/local directories listed first in the PATHs as follows

     ENV_SUPATH      PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin
     ENV_PATH        PATH=/usr/local/bin:/bin:/usr/bin

-Another option is to create a .profile or another similar bash startup file in the home directories of the users who will log in to the unit and place the PATH additions there.
+Another option is to edit the ".profile" or another similar bash startup file in the home directory of any user who will log in to the unit and place the PATH additions there.
+For example

+    PATH=/usr/local/sbin:/usr/local/bin:$PATH

 ### Know how to copy files between your host and the Seagate Central.
 Not only should you know how to transfer files to and from your